 However, a PTI tally of figures announced by different states and union territories, as of 9.15 PM, but the nationwide tally of confirmed cases at 1,10,590 and the death toll at 3,355.
 This showed 5,092 new cases since Tuesday night and 210 more fatalities, while the recoveries also increased by over 3,000 to 44,757.

-During a press briefing on the COVID-19 situation, Health Ministry Joint Secretary Lav Agarwal said the total active COVID-19 cases now stands at 61,149 in the country and 42,298 people have recovered.
+During a press briefing on the COVID-19 situation, Health Ministry Joint Secretary Lav Agarwal said the total active COVID-19 cases now stand at 61,149 in the country and 42,298 people have recovered.

 The nationwide lockdown was initially imposed for a 21-day period till April 14, but later got extended till May 3 in the second phase and then for another 14-day third phase till May 17.
 A two-week-long fourth phase is now underway till May 31, but with several restrictions having been relaxed to boost economic activities.